openfoodfoundation/ofn-UserGuide/basic-features/products-1/product-and-inventory-import.md

 ## Import New Inventory or update your inventory

-## Import New Inventory or update your inventory

 Use these instructions if you want to add or update new products to your [inventory](inventory-tool.md).

 ### Prepare the CSV file for import